rswinkle/opengl_reference/README.md

 ================

 This is going to be a repository of modern (3.3/4.x) OpenGL programs.
-Most of these will be either exploring/demonstrating concepts or be framework/template programs for starting new projects.
+Most of these will be either exploring/demonstrating concepts, testing my own OpenGL helper libraries, or be framework/template programs for starting new projects.

 There are better repositories of modern OpenGL programs to use for learning because they're more complete/organized,